 - He is a moderate shedder, and as such, he is not suited to families with dog allergies.

 - The Anatolian Shepherd is only suited to families with older children.

-The Anatolian Shepherd is a lovely and kind dog, who really is a gentle giant unless he is provoked.
-You do not want to be around if he is, because he is a vicious and scary dog if he feels that his family are under threat.
+The Anatolian Shepherd is a lovely and kind dog who is a gentle giant unless provoked.
+You do not want to be around if he is, because he is a vicious and scary dog if he feels that his family is under threat.
 But with that being said, he is one of the kindest and placid dogs around when he is relaxing with his family.
-This juxtaposition is appealing to some, and frightening to others.
+This juxtaposition is appealing to some and frightening to others.

-He is not suited to the average family, so unless you fit the bill, and unless he will be worked and has at least 4 acres of land to roam, then he is definitely not for you.
-If you can fulfil his needs then he makes a fantastic flock guardian and a family protector, and he is a sweet soul to those in his immediate pack.
+He is not suited to the average family, so unless you fit the bill, unless he will be worked and has at least 4 acres of land to roam, he is definitely not for you.
+If you can fulfill his needs, then he makes a fantastic flock guardian and a family protector, and he is a sweet soul to those in his immediate pack.
 All in all, he is a lovely boy who just needs the right home!